 Fuzz Your Own Code

 If you are looking for a solution to implement dev-friendly and powerful testing software into your development process, fuzz testing is likely a good fit for you.
-The Code Intelligence Platform enables you to run automated fuzz tests without ever leaving your favorite dev environment.
-It comes with an easy-to-use GitHub integration and debugging feature that allows you to reproduce all findings without weary false positives.
-See for yourself!
+With our open-source fuzzing tool CI Fuzz, you can run automated fuzz tests without ever leaving your favorite dev environment.
+Try it out and have your first fuzz tests up and running within minutes!